Degree Types: Majors, Combined Majors, Honours, and More

 A major involves specialization in a single field, while allowing sufficient elective space to explore other areas.
 It may lead to graduate studies if you achieve sufficiently high standing.

-UBC Science students select their major in June, after their first year.
-In March, students attend informational workshops such as “Beyond First Year” and the annual “Meet Your Major” event to learn more about specializing.
+UBC Science students select their major in June, once they reach second year class standing.
+In February and March, students attend informational workshops such as “Beyond First Year” and the annual “Meet Your Major” event to learn more about specializing.

-Yes - talk to the department that offers the major you want to get into to see if they will accept you.
+Yes.
 Normally you would have to wait until the next winter session to change your major.
+Find next steps to change your specialization.

 Requirements for a Major